cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_18.rst

 | Synonyms: claim.
 | Usage: A book that purports to tell the whole truth.
 | Usage: She is not the person she purports to be.
+|
+| urn [骨灰盒]
+| Definition: a tall, rounded vase with a base, and often a stem, especially one used for storing the ashes of a cremated person.

 #.
 Undercover angent vs Plainclothes